browserengineering/book/book/animations.md

 The first order of business in making these animations smoother is to move raster and draw to the [GPU][gpu].
-Because both SDL and Skia support these modes, the code to do so looks a lot like some configuration changes, and doesn't really give any direct insight into why it's all-of-a-sudden faster.
+Because both SDL and Skia support these modes, turning it on is just a matter of passing the right configuration parameters.
+But that doesn't give us any direct insight into why it's all-of-a-sudden faster.
 So before showing the code I'll briefly explain how GPUs work and the four (internal implementation detail to Skia and SDL) steps of running GPU raster and draw.

-There are lots of resources online about how GPUs work and how to program them.
-But we won't generally be writing shaders or other types of GPU programs in this book.
+There are lots of resources online about how GPUs work and how to program them via GL shaders and so on.
+But we won't be writing shaders or other types of GPU programs in this book.
 Instead, let's focus on the basics of GPU technologies and how they map to browsers.
 A GPU is essentially a computer chip that is good at running very simple computer programs that specialize in turning simple data structures into pixels.
 These programs are so simple that the GPU can run one of them *in parallel* for each pixel, and this parallelism is why GPU raster is usually much faster than CPU raster.
+GPU draw is also much faster, because "copying" from one piece of GPU memory to another also happens in parallel.

 At a high level, the steps to raster and draw using the GPU are:[^gpu-variations]